 Assets earn income depending on harvest cycles.
 When producing, beehives and blueberry bushes earn twice a year while solar panels earn each month.
 Both beehives and solar panels take time to swarm and install respectively.
 This means there may be a delay before your asset starts production.

 Farming assets typically take time to generate income.
 Bee colonies require time to mature and increase the volume of honey, wax and propolis they can produce.
 You can expect a lower income in year one, with increases over the next nine years of the hive’s life.
-Solar panels are ordered, a site selected and contracted, installed and then tested.
-When the site is live, you will start to accrue income and this will be paid to you in line with the landlord’s agreed payment schedule.

 To ensure that bank charges do not eat into your profits, only balances of R300 or more are paid out into your personal bank account from your Fedgroup Wallet.
 You can leave the money in your Fedgroup Wallet or you can contact us to activate payment and we will automatically pay you out every time your balance exceeds R300.
 You may therefore wish to own more Impact Farming products, to ensure a more regular payout.
 If you choose the interest-bearing Fedgroup Wallet option, all of the money in your account accrues interest until it is paid out to you.
 You can turn the interest on your Wallet account balance on or off by going to the profile section in the App.